Factbox: Promises made by Russian leaders at the St Petersburg forum

 2006, Putin

-Says many systemic problems are yet to be solved, including relatively high inflation, monopolization of a number of economic sectors, and corruption.
+Says many systemic problems are yet to be solved, including relatively high inflation, monopolisation of a number of economic sectors, and corruption.

 2009, Medvedev